wp-plugins/frontpage-slideshow/readme.txt

 * v 0.9.9.3 : Add the "use the post excerpt as a slide comment" option
 * v 0.9.9.3.1 : Minor changes on how javascript controls the slider and «use excerpt if no compment specified» option bad storage bug fix
 * v 0.9.9.3.2 : «use excerpt if no compment specified» option bad storage bug fix
+* v 0.9.9.3.3 : fix a bug that avoided the use of excerpt as slide comment and a bug introduced in 0.9.9.3.1 that disabled buttons use

 == Screenshots ==